Do It Yourself

 On-Campus promotion – The Office of Communications and Marketing can assist with general guidance regarding promotion materials.
 It is required that the correct UM-Dearborn logo be utilized on all materials.

-- Flyers/Signage – Public posting is encouraged on specific bulletin boards across campus - all postings must be stamped for approval by the Student Activities Office, located at 2136 University Center.
-Visit the Student Activities Office Banner Request Form.
+- Flyers/Signage – Public posting is encouraged on specific bulletin boards across campus - all postings must be stamped for approval by the Office for Student Engagement, located at 2136 University Center.

 - Directional signage – to help get visitors to the correct location can be installed by Facilities Planning.
 For more information contact 313-593-5045.